Frequently Asked Questions

 For more information on upgrade process, see Upgrading Galera Cluster.

-Do we have to Adjust our Databases or Custom Applications (e.g., PHP Programs)?
+Do we have to Adjust our Databases or Custom Applications (for example, PHP Programs)?

 Level: Intermediate; Interested: DBAs, Developers; Category: Migrating

-If you’re already using MySQL or MariaDB, along with some custom applications—such as programs written in PHP, Perl, Ruby, or another language, that interface with your databases—you shouldn’t have to make any changes to your software.
+If you are already using MySQL or MariaDB, along with some custom applications—such as programs written in PHP, Perl, Ruby, or another language, that interface with your databases—you shouldn’t have to make any changes to your software.

 Is Galera Installed Separately from the Database Software?